satyasaran/FifthOrderPDEPinnSymReg/README.md

+Physics of Fluids: Under revision
+Authors: Satyasaran Changdar, Bivas Bhaumik, Nabanita Sadhukhan, Sumit Pandey, Sabyasachi Mukhopadhyay, Soumen De, and Serafim Bakalis.
 Abstract:
-This study explores a hybrid framework integrating machine learning techniques and symbolic regression via genetic programming for analyzing the nonlinear prop- agation of waves in arterial blood flow.
+This study explores a hybrid framework integrating machine learning techniques and symbolic regression via genetic programming for analyzing the nonlinear propagation of waves in arterial blood flow.
 We employ a mathematical framework to simulate viscoelastic arterial flow, incorporating assumptions of long wavelength and large Reynolds numbers.
 We used a fifth-order nonlinear evolutionary equa- tion using reductive perturbation to represent the behavior of nonlinear waves in a